kontent-ai/delivery-sdk-php/wiki/Developing-PHP-in-Visual-Studio-Code-for-Dummies.md

 1. Add `c:\php` to your PATH environment variable
 1. Add key: `XDEBUG_CONFIG` with value: `idekey=VSCODE` to your System Variables

+> See the differences for multiple XDebug configurations https://stackoverflow.com/a/70351090/3529135.

 ## Install Visual Studio Code

 1. Download and install VS Code https://code.visualstudio.com/